SalomePlatform/shaper/src/FeaturesPlugin/doc/commonFeature.rst

 Common
 ======

-The feature Common implements a boolean operation for extraction of a common part from a set of selected shapes.
+Common feature implements a Boolean operation for extraction of a common part from a set of selected shapes.

-To perform a boolean operation Common in the active part:
+To perform a Common operation in the active part:

 #. select in the Main Menu *Features - > Common* item  or
 #. click **Common** button in the toolbar